merenlab/merenlab.org/_posts/anvio/2015-05-11-anvi-refine.md

     $ anvi-merge */RUNINFO.cp -c contigs.db -o MERGED_PROFILE --skip-hierarchical-clustering

 Although resulting merged profile would be missing all the trees that are used by `anvi-interactive`, it would contain clustering results from CONCOCT, therefore you would still have your genome bins identified.
-Which means, you can now run `anvi-summary` on the merged data, and take a look at what's up:
+Which means, you can now run `anvi-summarize` on the merged data, and take a look at what's up:

     $ anvi-summarize -p MERGED_PROFILE/PROFILE.db -c contigs.contigsdb -C CONCOCT -o MERGED_SUMMARY